Oral Cancer: Surgery

 Before your surgery

-You’ll meet with your surgeon beforehand to talk about the procedure.
-The surgeon
+You’ll meet with your surgeon beforehand to talk about the details of your surgery.

-will find out if you are taking any medicines and will go over your health history.
+The surgeon will ask if you are taking any medicines and will go over your health

 What are the risks of having this surgery?